Fletchertown

-Fletchertown is a small village in the Allerdale borough of Cumbria, England.
-It was historically within Cumberland.
+Fletchertown is a small village in the Cumberland district of Cumbria, England.

 The village was originally built to house workers in a nearby coal mine, since abandoned.
 The site of the mine and its spoil heaps remain.
 The heaps are known locally as the 'pit bank' area.
 Fletchertown is also the home of a number of industrial units.
 The school closed in 1984 and now serves as a local community centre.

 Location

 Fletchertown is situated 6 mi from the market town of Wigton, 16.7 mi from the border city of Carlisle, 15.7 mi from Keswick and 10.6 mi from the town of Cockermouth.
 Fletchertown is situated about 5 miles North of the Northern edge of the Lake District National Park.

 Governance

-The village is in the parliamentary constituency of Workington, Mark Jenkinson is the Member of parliament.
+The village is in the parliamentary constituency of Penrith and Solway, Markus Campbell-Savours is the Member of parliament.